leepike/SmartCheck/README.md

 Ahah!
 We see that for any possible subvalues x0, the above value fails.
 Our precondition divSubTerms did not account for the possibility of a non-terminal divisor evaluating to 0; we only pattern-matched on constants.

 In addition, SmartCheck tries to do something I call *constructor generalization*.
-For a datatype with a finite number of constructors, the idea is to see if for each subvalue in the counterexample, there is are subvalues that also fail the property, using every possible constructor in the datatype.
+For a datatype with a finite number of constructors, the idea is to see if for each subvalue in the counterexample, there are subvalues that also fail the property using every possible constructor in the datatype.
 So for example, for our counterexample above

     *** Extrapolating constructors ...
     *** Extrapolated value: